nzgl-g/Audio-Player/README.md

 A very basic Audio Player application created using Java **Swing**.

 ## Thank You!
-Please ⭐️ this repo and share it with others
+Please ⭐️ this repo and share it with others to make more experience.

 ## RequirAements 🔧
 * JDK 17 or higher.